bianik/vocable-trainer/report/report.md

 #### Unit Tests
 Starting with [unit tests](../myProjects.vocableTrainer/src/test) the overall specifications of the application have been set and implemented beginning with the class TrainerController, then continuing with the H2VocableRepository, the SwingTrainerView and the ConsoleTrainerView.

 For the class Vocable no testing has been used since this is a plain domain model containing mostly fields and getters and setters.
-Beside these and two functions for incrementing the number of tries, the class has two separate equals-methods, which will be explained [here](./report.md#spying-on-the-vocable-class) in the Problems section.
+Beside these and two functions for incrementing the number of tries, the class has two separate equals-methods, which will be explained in [spying on the vocable class](./report.md#spying-on-the-vocable-class) in the Problems section.
 Also the class VocableTrainerApp has been excluded from unit tests since this class only connects the collaborators and starts the application so it has been written after all the collaborators have been fully implemented and will be tested with e2e tests.

 For unit testing the wrapper class H2VocableRepository an in-memory database has been used for speeding up the tests and so to say mocking a "real" database, which would have to be started and stopped every time.